How to Transcribe Videos for Accessibility and ADA Compliance

 • All spoken dialogue

-• Speaker identification when multiple people speak
+• Speaker identification when several people speak

 • Important sound effects (door slamming, phone ringing, music playing)